Elementary School Handbook

 When a student is absent due to illness, their main concern should be getting better.
 Therefore, if a child is ill for one or two days, teachers will hold any homework for the student to complete when they return.

 If a student is absent three consecutive days or more, parents/guardians may request homework to be sent home.
 Parents/guardians are asked to call the main office to request homework.
 Let the office know if the homework will be picked up, or if it is to be sent home with another child.
 Teachers would appreciate 24-hour notice to gather the necessary materials and to write the appropriate directions for that work.
 The assignments should be completed when the child returns to school after their illness.
+For more information about Board Policy 130.

-Lost & Found
+Lost and Found

 Lost Books

-The school furnishes books to all students for instruction.
+The school provides books to all students for instruction.
 Students are expected to take care of these books.
 Lost or damaged books must be paid for by the end of June.
 This also applies to library books.

 Lost But Not Found

-Mandated Vaccine Requirements (Refer to Policy 203)
+Mandated Vaccination Requirements (Refer to Policy No. 203)

 Proof of immunization means a written record showing the dates (month, day, year) your child was immunized.
 Information on required school immunizations/vaccinations can be found on the Pennsylvania Department of Health’s website at https://www.health.pa.gov/topics/Documents/School%20Health/SIR8.pdf.

-Information on exemptions from these requirements that may be available to students can be found in Board Policy and Administrative Regulation 203 (Communicable Diseases and Immunization), which can be found on the District’s website.
+Information on exemptions from these requirements that may be available to students can be found in Board Policy and Administrative Regulation 203 (Communicable Diseases and Immunization), which can also be found on the District’s website.

 If you have questions regarding immunization requirements, please talk to your school’s certified school nurse.

-Media Release Form
+Media Release Forms

 We require a signed release form indicating that your child’s image or classroom work may be photographed or videotaped when involved in educational activities as part of the school program.
 The release form that families are asked to sign includes the following statement:

 I hereby grant RTSD the right and permission to publish/use photograph, video and/or audio tapes of my child, and schoolwork created by my child, to promote my child, school and district through the District’s own media productions and platforms or through external media.
+In addition, I accept responsibility, knowing that this release form is on file for the extent of my child’s career in RTSD.
+If I deem it necessary to remove such consent, I shall notify the school district in writing of my intent.

 *Please note: If your child(ren)’s school(s) does not receive a completed and returned Media Release form for your child(ren), the school(s) will recognize this as your implied consent to allow RTSD to include your child(ren)’s image, audio/visual, and or writing in internal and external media.